-- 3. Appeals and Formal Hearings: If the complainant or respondent is not satisfied with either the informal or formal resolutions (see above), the grievance may be submitted in writing to the VPAA for a formal hearing.
-Either the complainant or respondent may make such a request. - 4.
+- a.
+Appeals and Formal Hearings: If the complainant or respondent is not satisfied with either the informal or formal resolutions (see above), the grievance may be submitted in writing to the VPAA for a formal hearing.
+Either the complainant or respondent may make such a request. - b.
 Formation of the committee: The VPAA shall appoint a grievance committee consisting of five members and two alternates.
 Committee members must be tenured faculty, but not members of the Academic Freedom and Tenure Committee or Ombudsperson.
 All committee members must be trained in the appropriate adjudication policies and procedures.
 The VPAA shall appoint one of the members to chair the committee and to conduct the grievance meetings and review.
 Either party to the grievance may challenge one member of the committee at a pre-hearing meeting held at least 48 hours prior to the formal hearing.
 An alternate will replace the challenged member.
 Parties are not required to attend this pre-hearing meeting but they need to submit the name of the committee member they want disqualified, if desired.
-Parties will be informed of prospective committee members at least 5 working days prior to the pre-hearing meeting. - 5.
+Parties will be informed of prospective committee members at least 5 working days prior to the pre-hearing meeting. - c.
 Evidence and Advocates: Parties must provide to the committee the name of any witnesses or advisor/advocate they will bring to the hearing, and a copy of any evidence they will present at the hearing.
 This information will be shared with both parties and copies will be made for hearing panelists.
 Either party may bring an advisor/advocate to the hearing, whose role will be limited to advising their respective party.
-In all cases the complainants and respondents have the right to have an advisor/advocate present throughout the investigation and resolution process. - 6.
-Committee Timeline: Following the pre-meeting hearing, the grievance committee shall meet within ten working days of their appointment for the purpose of initiating the grievance review. - 7.
+In all cases the complainants and respondents have the right to have an advisor/advocate present throughout the investigation and resolution process. - d.
+Committee Timeline: Following the pre-meeting hearing, the grievance committee shall meet within ten working days of their appointment for the purpose of initiating the grievance review. - e.
 Proceedings of the Committee: At the hearing, the committee shall interview parties to the grievance and review all pertinent documents.
 Parties to the grievance may submit evidence and may examine and cross- examine witnesses.
-Any third party witness or representative must be a current employee or student of New Mexico Tech, or successfully demonstrate to the committee that they have direct, first-hand knowledge of relevance to the case.
-The grievance committee shall render its recommendation in writing to the VPAA. - 8.
-VPAA Timeline: The VPAA shall render a decision on the committee's recommendation to resolve these matters within 10 working days from the submission of the Committee's written recommendations.
-That decision will be communicated to the complainant and respondent in writing.
+The grievance committee shall render its recommendation in writing to the VPAA with copies to the complainant and the respondent.

-9. Final Appeal: If the complainant or respondent wants to appeal the decision of the VPAA, they must submit a written request for appeal to the President within 10 days of receiving the decision.
+- 3. VPAA Timeline: The VPAA shall render a decision on the committee's recommendation to resolve these matters within 10 working days from the submission of the Committee's written recommendations.
+That decision will be communicated to the complainant and respondent in writing. - 4.
+Final Appeal: If the complainant or respondent wants to appeal the decision of the VPAA, they must submit a written request for appeal to the President within 10 days of receiving the decision.
 The President or designee will review the request for appeal and either grant or deny the appeal request.
 If the appeal request is granted, the President or designee will only review the grounds for the appeal (e.g., how the committee and/or VPAA erred) stated in the appeal request.
 The President or designee will not conduct a de novo (new) hearing.
 The President or designee shall return the case back to the committee for reconsideration or the President or designee shall accept, modify, or reject the recommendations of the grievance committee and/or the VPAA's decision.
 The action of the President shall be final and binding on all parties.

-Appendix A: Examples of potential behavior, performance issues, and activities subject to this policy and procedure
+Appendix A: Examples of potential behavior and activities subject to this policy and procedure